liam-0398/Eris/README.md

   slot.
 - **Unbeatable Performance**: Heavily optimized for the lowest latency and CPU usage possible.
-Inline assembly for critical components and auto-detected AVX2 support in critical areas.
+Inline assembly for critical components and auto-detected AVX2 support in areas where it makes sense.

 ## Dysnomia

-A **WIP** TUI frontend for Eris aiming to implement as many features as possible.
+A **WIP** (it barely functions currently) TUI frontend for Eris aiming to implement as many features as possible.

 - **Less bloat, more power**: Keyboard driven (mouse optional) interface that gives you the choice to run this on practically a toaster and have the full power